Boiler Service Cost

 Gas boilers are the most popular type of boiler in the UK.

-These units tend to be the go-to choice for properties which have a mains gas connection, as it's a more cost-effective way to heat a home, as gas prices per kWh are significantly lower than electricity prices per kWh.
+These units tend to be the go-to choice for properties which have a mains gas connection, as it's a more cost-effective way to manage paying your energy bills to heat your home, as gas prices per kWh are significantly lower than electricity prices per kWh.

-A gas boiler service involves visually inspecting the boiler for any visual faults and internally inspecting the boiler’s components for any signs that it isn’t functioning correctly.
+Your gas boiler service includes visually inspecting the boiler for any obvious faults and internally inspecting the boiler’s components for any signs that it isn’t functioning correctly.

-As with oil and gas boilers, it's recommended to have electric boilers serviced annually to ensure they're operating safely and efficiently.
+As with the oil and gas boiler services, it's recommended to have electric models serviced annually to ensure they're operating safely and efficiently.

-During the service, a professional will inspect and test internal components, like electrical connections, the heating element, and the thermostat.
+During the service, a professional will inspect and test internal components, like electrical connections, the heating element, and the thermostat, to ensure a correct hot water supply.

 An oil boiler service involves cleaning the boiler and flue, cleaning the oil burner and replacing the nozzle, checking and replacing the oil filter, inspecting the fuel tank, and performing a full combustion test.